codeSocker/codeSocker/README.md

 I'm a passionate software engineer with a keen interest in developing efficient and scalable applications.
 I love exploring new technologies and working on innovative projects.

-- 🔭 I’m currently working on: [Brief description of your current project]
+- 🔭 I’m currently working on: A portfolio website and planning to work on some publishing-related short projects in Java Spring Boot.
-- 🌱 I’m currently learning: [What you are learning right now]
+- 🌱 I’m currently learning: I have expertise in Java Spring Boot, MySQL, Azure, AWS, Corda R3, Node.js, React, Next.js, MongoDB, and more.
-- 👯 I’m looking to collaborate on: [Types of projects you are interested in]
+- 👯 I’m looking to collaborate on: Community-based projects.
-- 🤔 I’m looking for help with: [Any area where you need assistance]
+- 🤔 I’m looking for help with: Any community-driven projects or collaborations.
-- 💬 Ask me about: [Your areas of expertise]
+- 💬 Ask me about: Java Spring Boot, MySQL, Azure, AWS, Corda R3, Node.js, React, Next.js, MongoDB.
-- 📫 How to reach me: [Your contact information]
+- 📫 How to reach me: codesocker@gmail.com
 - 😄 Pronouns: [Your pronouns]
 - ⚡ Fun fact: [An interesting fact about you]

 ## My Skills

-- **Programming Languages:** [List of programming languages you know]
+- **Programming Languages:** Java, JavaScript, Node.js, SQL
-- **Frameworks & Libraries:** [List of frameworks and libraries you use]
+- **Frameworks & Libraries:** Spring Boot, React, Next.js
-- **Tools & Platforms:** [List of tools and platforms you are familiar with]
+- **Tools & Platforms:** Azure, AWS
-- **Databases:** [List of databases you work with]
+- **Databases:** MySQL, MongoDB
+- **Blockchain:** Corda R3

 ## Projects